thomanna16/HBCProject/README.md

    This will create sample.war file in sample/target folder

-3. deploy the generated sample.war file into Tomcat
+3. Deploy the generated sample.war file into Tomcat